mjfrigaard/sharing-your-work/manuscript/01chapter.md

 ---

 #### Footnotes

+*It's important to note that not every problem in business can (or should) be answered using models or data.
+Many times the existing knowledge of a business's goals, employees, products, and customers can be a better guide for decision-makers.*

 - The scientific journal industry is not looking out for your best interests.
 They have a [clearly unethical business model](https://www.theguardian.com/commentisfree/2011/aug/29/academic-publishers-murdoch-socialist), and other [prominent universities can't afford their prices](https://www.theguardian.com/science/2012/apr/24/harvard-university-journal-publishers-prices).
 And they won't [compensate](https://whyevolutionistrue.wordpress.com/2011/09/01/the-racket-of-academic-publishing/) you for your efforts.